Cerebus phonebook

-Cerebus phonebooks are the paperback collections that Dave Sim has collected his comic book series Cerebus in since 1986.
-They have come to be known as "phonebooks" as their thickness and paper stock resemble that of phone books.
+Cerebus phonebooks are the paperback collections in which Dave Sim has collected his comic book series Cerebus since 1986.
+They have come to be known as "phonebooks" as their thickness and paper stock resemble that of telephone directories.
 The format had a large influence on alternative comics publishing and was key in the move from the periodical-centric publishing style that was once dominant.

 History

 Swords of Cerebus

 Starting in 1981, Sim started collecting the Cerebus stories in Swords of Cerebus.
 Swords collected four issues per volume, each with a backup story and new cover.